What is FAIRTRADE?

 Waitrose believes that farmers and workers in our supply chain deserve to earn a fair price for their work, which is why we support Fairtrade, and have done since 1994, when we became one of the first retailers to stock Fairtrade products.

 When a product is certified as Fairtrade, it means the producer has been paid a fairer price, one that never falls below the market price.
-It also means the producer earns the Fairtrade Premium, an additional amount to fund community projects such as transport, machinery upgrades, health facilities and workplace training.
+It also means the producer earns the Fairtrade Premium, an additional amount to fund community projects such as transport, machinery upgrades, health facilities and training to support farmers to manage the impacts of a changing climate.

 Each year in February and March, Fairtrade Fortnight brings together producers, companies, schools, campaigners, politicians and more in the UK to highlight the challenges experienced by many farmers and workers, and how Fairtrade and its partners campaign for a fairer way of trading.